Adamdad/DeRy/README.md

 ## 🚀 Getting Started
 To run the code for *DeRy, we need to go through 4 steps

 1. [**Model Zoo Preparation**] Compute the model feature embeddings and representation similarity.
-We first write model configuration and its weight path, and run
+We first write model configuration and its weight path, and run the configs in `configs/compute_sim`

         PYTHONPATH="$PWD" python get_rep.py $Config_file